dcj/Clojure-GeoSpatial-Study-Group/README.md

 Things like `geo.spatial/earth-mean-circumference` might best be in such a place.

+Not sure where to "draw the line" on what should be in such a namespace/library.
-Not sure where this begins/ends.
-I need to convert from/to feet<->meters, miles<->meters, etc.
+For example, I need to convert from/to feet<->meters, nautical-miles<->meters, etc.

 ### [aurelius.census](https://github.com/willcohen/aurelius#aureliuscensus), [aurelius.sql](https://github.com/willcohen/aurelius#aureliussql), [aurelius.resources](https://github.com/willcohen/aurelius#aureliusresources-dev)

-ETL of US Census data is extremely valuable, and I'm doing a tiny bit of this now in my population-of-H3-hexagon task.
+ETL of US Census data is valuable, and I'm doing a tiny bit of this now in my population-of-H3-hexagon task.

-That being said, this code might best be re-factored into a different library.
+That being said, this code might best be re-factored into a separate library.

 Brainstorm ideas:

 * Can we leverage/use [CitySDK](https://github.com/uscensusbureau/citysdk) (it's written in Clojurescript!)?
-Can we use some or all of `CitySDK` from Clojure, instead of node/cljs?
+Can we use some or all of `CitySDK` from Clojure? (in addition to node/cljs)

 * I've done some work to use schema definitions to drive database table definition, and coercion between the database and Clojure.
-[Gungnir](https://github.com/kwrooijen/gungnir) seems to have done a much more interesting take on this.
-I'd be interested in applying this to Census data.
+[Gungnir](https://github.com/kwrooijen/gungnir) seems to be a vastly more interesting/capable take on this.
+I'd be interested in applying this to the ETL of Census data into Postgres.

 * Seems like there is a lot of useful info in the US Census [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html) datasets.
 Tools to load TIGER  into `PostGIS` and make it available to us that way might be helpful.
 Is this a solved problem (elsewhere), or do we need/want more?